LeNganThanh/Quiz_Game/README.md

 # Quiz_Game

 Giving some question.
-Get the answer and check if that correct or not.
+Get the answer and check if that is correct or not.